CSCfi/allas-cli-utils/help/a-publish.md

  -i, --index        (static/dynamic).
 By default a-publish creates a static index
                     file that includes the objects that are in the target bucket when the command is executed.
-                    With setting --index dynamic the command adds a javascript based index file to the bucket.
+                    With setting --index dynamic the command adds a JavaScript based index file to the bucket.
 With this option the index.html page lists the objects that are available in the bucket in the time when this page is accessed.
 This dynamic indexing tool can list